Advice for EU students regarding Brexit

 Professor Peter Lambert, Pro Vice Chancellor (Teaching and Learning) has made clear the University's commitment to support all students throughout the Brexit process.
 However we do understand that you may have worries or concerns.

-There have been recent concerns regarding the need for students to have comprehensive sickness insurance (CSI) and being worried about the possibility of being removed from the UK (or not being allowed to re-enter the country) because they do not have it.
-However the Home Office has recently reassured students who are temporarily in the UK and do not currently hold CSI that this will not happen.
+There have been concerns regarding the need for students to have comprehensive sickness insurance (CSI) and being worried about the possibility of being removed from the UK (or not being allowed to re-enter the country) because they do not have it.
+However the Home Office has reassured students who are temporarily in the UK and do not currently hold CSI that this will not happen.

 You do however need to have CSI in order to have a right of residence as a student (this has not changed).
 The European health insurance card (EHIC) obtained from your country of residence is acceptable evidence of CSI as long as you intend your stay to be temporary.
 Advice on obtaining the EHIC is available from Student Services.